SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 Confirm to continue with the post-upgrade process.

 The post-upgrade process consists of multiple steps which are executed sequentially.
-Once the process has been completed successfully, a corresponding message will be displayed.
-In case of any failure in any of the steps, the post-upgrade process will halt and a failure message will be displayed in the console.
+After a step has been executed, its status will be shown on the console.
+In case of any failure in any of the steps, the network configuration process will halt and a failure message will be displayed on the console.

 If users have configured the network in the ‘source’ version the new configuration will be implemented in the newer version when this task is executed.